 Fine form in the last third of the year

 When it was most important, Williams was able to find a proper rhythm.
 In both Belgian and Italian Grand Prix, Frentzen finished 3rd and Villeneuve 5th.
 Jacques then scored two consecutive wins, in Austria and at Nurburgring, while his teammate again was 3rd.
 With two races to go, Villeneuve was the championship leader, having 9 points lead to Schumacher while Williams was 26 points clear of Ferrari in the Constructors’ Championship.

 The situation overturned into Schumacher’s favor after Japanese Grand Prix.
 German driver won the race while Villeneuve was disqualified and lost the lead in the standings.
 Before the final race of the season at Jerez Circuit, Michael was just a point ahead of Villeneuve.
 On the other side, Williams already secured the title in the Constructors’ championship thanks to Frentzen’s 2nd place in Japan.

 Villeneuve triumphs after controversy

 The season-ending race was controversial.
-The FIA promised to issue penalties to anyone who will try to influence the outcome of the championship.
+The FIA promised to issue penalties to anyone who tried to influence the outcome of the championship.
 Schumacher already had experience of winning the title in a controversial way and he tried to do the same again.
 However, the Ferrari driver failed in his attempt to pull Villeneuve out of the race.
 His Ferrari hit the left radiator pod of Villeneuve’s Williams who was able to continue the race but Schumacher was forced to retire.